About audience targeting

 - Click Keywords in the page menu.

-Note: If you want to reach users interested in these keywords, you can create a new custom intent audience which uses the keywords and add it to an ad group.
+- If you want to reach users interested in these keywords, create a new Custom intent audience that uses the keywords and add it to an ad group.

 About dynamic prospecting